global-asp/asp-source/en/0289_anansi-and-vulture.md

 ##
 They summoned Anansi and the
 Vulture again.
-“We believe Vulture's story,” they said.
-“He is not the thief.
-You were trying to claim something that was not yours.”
+"We believe Vulture's story," they said.
+"He is not the thief.
+You were trying to claim something that was not yours."
 Anansi could not believe his ears!
 He burst into tears.